KDE/kongress/README.md

 A set of conferences have been preloaded and are available after installation.
 Users may add extra conferences, providing a link to their iCalendar schedule (under development).

+## Adding Conferences

+The preloaded events are configured in https://invent.kde.org/websites/autoconfig-kde-org/-/blob/master/kongress/conference-data.json, adding new ones can be done by submitting a merge request againt the [autoconfig.kde.org repository](https://invent.kde.org/websites/autoconfig-kde-org/).

 ## Setup

 ### Build